Kevin McLoughlin

 Kevin McLoughlin (born 1989) is a Gaelic footballer who plays for Knockmore and the Mayo county team.

-He has started at right half forward in four All-Ireland football finals: the 2012 decider, which Mayo lost by 0-13 to 2-11 against Donegal and the 2013 decider, which Mayo lost by 1-14 to 2-12 against Dublin.
-The other two, in 2016 and 2017, were also lost to Dublin.
-McLoughlin scored three points for Dublin in the first.
+He has started at right half forward in four All-Ireland football finals: the 2012 decider, which Mayo lost by 0–13 to 2–11 against Donegal and the 2013 decider, which Mayo lost by 1–14 to 2–12 against Dublin.
+He also played in the 2016 and 2017 finals.

 McLoughlin played in the first Test for Ireland against Australia in the 2013 International Rules Series, scoring one goal.

-He is a secondary school teacher at Rice College in Westport, County Mayo.